-Jamie comes to Radiolab after years of reporting and producing for WNYC’s On the Media.
-Most recently he’s reported stories from China, Malaysia, Poland, India and Louisiana.
+Jamie is the Senior Producer of Radiolab where he oversees the staff and the short and long-term editorial planning.
+Jamie comes to Radiolab after years of reporting and producing for WNYC’s On the Media, NPR and the BBC.
+Most recently he’s reported stories from China, Malaysia, Poland, India, Kenya and Louisiana.
 Before that Jamie was lucky enough to work with, and learn from, Dave Isay, the Kitchen Sisters, Jay Allison and Joe Richman.
+He learned radio from the good folks at the Salt Institute for Documentary Studies.
 After years of enviously listening in on how Radiolab gets made he’s thrilled to be part of the process.

 Jamie York appears in the following: